-Disinfecting with Gravity Fill
+Disinfecting with Gravity Fill -If Equipped

-1. Prepare a chlorine solution using 1 gallon of water and 1/4 cup of household chlorine bleach (sodium hypochlorite solution).
-With tank empty, pour chlorine solution into the tank.
+Prepare a chlorine solution using 1 gallon of water and 1/4 cup of household chlorine bleach (sodium hypochlorite solution).
+With tank empty, pour chlorine solution into the tank through the gravity fill port.
 Use 1 gallon solution for each 15 gallons of tank capacity.
 This procedure will result in a residual chlorine concentration of 50 ppm in the water system.